 1. Remember What’s Most Important

 It may feel overwhelming to think of everything we need to do for the holidays, but with the right mindset, we can get through the holidays happier and enjoy the moments of laughter and warmth this holiday season.
+Before the craziness of the season sets in, take some time to write a list of what's important to you during this season.
+Write it down, even if small, including everything from family to community events to fun activities with your children.

 2. Turn To-dos Into Family Activities